-Land use reform describes attempts to change legislation regulating dense housing construction in urban areas.
+Land use reform is the set of interventions aimed at improving regulation of dense housing construction in urban areas.

 Laws at the local level in the United States and many other countries impose strict limits on how much total floor area can be built on a plot of land.
 Such zoning laws constitute a major obstacle to the construction of dense housing.
 The resulting increase in housing prices reduces economic efficiency by creating significant deadweight loss; increases inequality by transferring wealth from renters to landowners; and reduces both wages and total economic output by preventing workers from relocating where they can be most productive.